 In Solution Explorer, in the new Windows Store unit test project, right-click the Package.appxmanifest file and choose Open.

 The Manifest Designer displays for editing.

 In the Manifest Designer, choose the Capabilities tab.

 In the list under Capabilities, select the capabilities that you need your unit test and the code that it testing to have.
 For example, select the Internet checkbox if the unit test needs and the code it is testing need to have the capability to access the internet.

 The capabilities you select should only include capabilities that are necessary for the Windows Store unit test to function correctly.
 The capabilities should never have to include capabilities that are not part of the Windows Store app being tested and generally should be a subset of the capabilities specified for the Windows Storeapp under test.

-For more information about the Manifest Designer, see Configuring your Windows Store app by using the Manifest Designer.
+For more information about the Manifest Designer, see Configure an app package by using the manifest designer.